adambard/learnxinyminutes-docs/tcsh.html.markdown

 # changed with the `set' and `unset' commands.
 # The system maintains its own list of ``environment'' variables.
 # These can be displayed and changed with `printenv', `setenv' and `unsetenv'.
-# The syntax of `setenv' is similar to POSIX sh.
+# The syntax of `setenv' is similar to POSIX shell.

 # Assign a value or nothing will create a variable
 # Assign nothing